 Draft plan outlines City’s actions to comply with State permit

-Stormwater pollution results from everyday activities such as driving, land development, and even yard care.
-Cleaning up stormwater will involve both reducing the amount of pollution that we put onto the landscape (source control), and removing contaminants from runoff before it reaches local waters (treatment).
-For more information about the City’s Storm and Surface Water Management Programs, search “surface water” at www.kirklandwa.gov or contact Jenny Gaus, Kirkland Public Works Department, at 425-587-3850 or firstname.lastname@example.org.
+More information about the City’s Storm and Surface Water Management Programs is available on the City of Kirkland website or contact Jenny Gaus, Kirkland Public Works Department, at 425-587-3850 or firstname.lastname@example.org.
 To learn more about the State Department of Ecology stormwater permit, search “Phase II Western WA Stormwater Permit” at www.ecy.wa.gov